ethereum/consensus-specs/specs/validator/0_beacon-chain-validator.md

 ### Attestations

-A validator is expected to create, sign, and broadcast an attestion during each epoch.
-The slot during which the validator performs this roal is any slot at which `get_shard_committees_at_slot(state, slot)` contains a committee that contains `validator_index`.
+A validator is expected to create, sign, and broadcast an attestation during each epoch.
+The slot during which the validator performs this role is any slot at which `get_shard_committees_at_slot(state, slot)` contains a committee that contains `validator_index`.

 A validator should create and broadcast the attestation halfway through the `slot` during which the validator is assigned -- that is `SLOT_DURATION * 0.5` seconds after the start of `slot`.